 A successful demonstration of the technology in this project could lead to new commercial CO2-EOR and sequestration efforts across the nation (including reservoir types where CO2-EOR has thus far not been applied) offering a potential two-for-one solution to the United States' energy security and environmental concerns.

-Carbon dioxide injection began for Field Test No. 1 (the first of two CO2-EOR pilot tests in the heterogeneous sandstone reservoirs of the Citronelle field) at the end of November 2009.
+CO2 injection began at the end of November 2009.
 After resolution of some initial difficulties in pumping, injection of CO2 continued without significant interruption at an average rate of 31 tons/day from January 27 to September 25, 2010, in good agreement with the average of 35 tons/day anticipated by reservoir simulations.
-Injection of the 7500 tons of CO2 allocated for the first test has been completed.
-Incremental oil recovery is predicted to be 11,500 stock tank barrels, an increase of 60 percent over the yield expected from conventional secondary oil recovery by water flood.
+Injection of the 8000 tons of CO2 allocated for the test was completed.
+Oil produced from three wells in the test pattern (B-19-7, B-19-8, and B-19-9) was gathered, along with production from five other wells to the north and east, at Tank Battery B-19-8.
+Produced oil from well B-19-11 in the test pattern goes to Tank Battery B-19-11, along with production from three other wells to the west and south.
+Incremental oil recovery was predicted to be 20,000 stock tank barrels, an increase of 60 percent over the yield expected from conventional secondary oil recovery by water flood.

 A parametric study of WAG recovery, using the MASTER 3.0 reservoir simulator, showed that a properly designed WAG recovers as much oil as continuous CO2 injection.
 Using the simulation results, three-dimensional animations were programmed showing the evolution of fluid saturations in Donovan Sands 14-1 and 16-2 during two CO2 injections of 7500 tons each, followed by water.
 The animations nicely capture the mobilization of oil by CO2, development of the oil bank, the role of water in mobilizing the bank, and the residual oil left unrecovered.

 Shear-wave velocities were measured to depths of 12,500 feet using the Refraction Microtremor technique.
 Wireless geophones were placed along two straight paths spanning 30,100 and 25,600 feet south and southwest, respectively, of the injection well.
-Shear-wave velocities recorded before and during CO2 injection suggested a 10% increase in stress associated with CO2 injection in the geologic layers above the injection zone.
-An interesting systematic increase in the dependence of shear-wave velocity on depth below ~4500 feet has been observed during injection of the CO2 and water.
+Shear-wave velocities recorded before and during CO2 injection suggested a 10 percent increase in stress associated with CO2 injection in the geologic layers above the injection zone.
+An interesting systematic increase in the dependence of shear-wave velocity at depth below ~4500 feet was observed during injection of the CO2 and water.

 An injection profile test run in the injector in January 2012 showed that the loss in injectivity to water (following CO2 injection) is due to reduced injectivity in only one of the two target sands.
-Injectivity to water decreased from approximately 140 to only 20 bbl water/day in the upper sand (Sand 14-1) and remained approximately the same, at 31 to 39 bbl water/day, in the lower sand (Sand 16-2).
-The ability to mitigate formation damage due to interaction of CO2, water, minerals, and brine solutes will be a critical factor in the decision to conduct WAG recovery at Citronelle, should CO2 supply be limited.
+Injectivity to water decreased from approximately 130 to only 24 bbl water/day in the upper sand (Sand 14-1) and remained approximately the same, at 30 to 45 bbl water/day, in the lower sand (Sand 16-2).
+The ability to mitigate formation damage due to interaction of CO2, water, minerals, and brine solutes will be a critical factor in the decision to conduct WAG recovery at Citronelle should CO2 supply be limited.

-Approximately 10,000 bbl of incremental oil assignable to EOR have been recovered from three of the wells in the inverted five-spot as of the end of April 2012.
-Although this has been offset by the loss in production from Well B-19-11, the trend of net incremental oil production indicates that it will become positive again during the next quarter.
+Approximately 23,000 bbl of incremental oil assignable to EOR have been recovered from three of the wells in the inverted five-spot as of the end of September 2013.
+Although this has been offset by the loss in production from Well B-19-11, the overall net incremental oil production is positive, at 3500 bbl.

-Oil produced from three wells in the test pattern (B-19-7, B-19-8, and B-19-9) was gathered, along with production from five other wells to the north and east, at Tank Battery B-19-8.
-Produced oil from well B-19-11 in the test pattern goes to Tank Battery B-19-11, along with production from three other wells to the west and south.
-The record of oil production is discussed in a recent Quarterly Progress Report (October 30, 2012, pp. 19–27).
-Here it is noted that, with the start of surfactant treatment in July 2012, the decline in production experienced at Tank Battery B-19-8 from March to July 2012 has been reversed, with oil production remaining steady at 38 bbl oil/day in August, September, and October 2012.
-Production at Tank Battery B-19-11 remains on the declining path established following breakthrough of CO2 at Well B-19-11, evidently through a fracture, as shown by Eric Carlson in the January 30, 2012, Quarterly Progress Report (pp. 37–44).
+A series of tests is underway to determine the cause of the loss in injectivity to water.
+The first (conducted from July to November 2012) was to treat injected water with surfactant.
+The decline in oil production experienced at Tank Battery B-19-8 from March to July 2012 was reversed by the surfactant, with oil production remaining steady at approximately 40 bbl oil/day from August 2012 to date.
+The injectivity to water, however, did not improve.
+Production at Tank Battery B-19-11 remains on the declining path established following breakthrough of CO2 at Well B-19-11, evidently through the fracture identified by Eric Carlson in the pressure-transient test results.
 Production at Tank Battery B-19-11 has not shown significant response to any changes in conditions at the injector, including the return from CO2 to water injection at the end of September 2010.

 Project Start: January, 1 2007